 How to use Newsstream for newspaper research

 There are many reasons you might need to do research in a newspaper archive.
-You might be interested in how an event was reported in London vs Glasgow vs New York.
-You might be interested in when a term like ‘Brexit’ or ‘Black Lives Matter’ first appeared in the newspaper media.
-You might be fact-checking or researching an article you’re writing.
-Or you might just want to read more so you can become a better writer.
+You might be interested in how an event was reported in London versus Glasgow vs New York.
+You might be interested in when a term like ‘Covid’ or ‘Black Lives Matter’ first appeared in the newspaper media.
+You might be fact-checking or researching an article you’re writing, or you might just want to read more so you can become a better writer.

-Here is a 10 minute video tutorial which walks you through how to access Newsstream from anywhere you have internet access.
+Here is a 10 minute video tutorial which walks you through how to access Newsstream: